alexmuraru27/AmblyoBye/readme.md

 ## ⚠️ Disclaimer

 AmblyoBye is intended for use under the guidance of a qualified eye care professional.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Improving your vision while having strabismus might lead to Diplopia.
-Please take that into consideration Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Please take that into consideration.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 ---